pslucas0212/AWS-Technology/README.md

     - S3 One Zone-infrequent Access
     - S3 Glacier
     - S3 Glacier Deep Archive
-    - S3 Outposts
+    - S3 Outposts - on-prem S3
 - EBS - Elastic Block Storage - EBS is a storage device (called a volume) that can be attached to (or removed from) your instance.
+  - Data persists when instances is not running
+  - Tied to one AZ
+  - only attached to one instances the same AZ
 - EC2 Instance store is physically attached to EC2 instance and cannot be removed.
-Data is lost when EC2 instance is paused/stopped.
+Data is lost when EC2 instance is stopped.
 Volumes are ephemeral
 - EFS - Elastic File System - EFS is a serverless network file system for sharing files.
-Supports Linux sysrems only
+Supports Linux sysrems only.
+More expensive than EBS.
+Acessible across different AZs in same region
-- Storage Gateway - Storage Gateway is a hybrid storage service.
+- Storage Gateway - Storage Gateway is a hybrid storage service
+  - Connect on-premises with the cloud
-- Backup - Backup helps you manage data backups across multiple data services
+- Backup - Backup helps you manage data backups across multiple data services.
+Integrates with EC2, EBS, EFS and more.
+Backup plan includes frequency and retention

 #### Networking
 - Route 53 -Route 53 is a DNS service that routes users to applications.
+- AWS Direct Connect is a dedicated physical network connection from data center to AWS
 - Virtual Private Cloud (VPC) - VPC is a foundational service that allows you to create a secure private network in the AWS Cloud where you launch your resources.
+  - EC2 Public subnet -> NACL -> Router (route table) -> Internet Gateway -> internet
+  - VPC Peering connects to VPCs within AWS
 - Virtual Private Network (VPN) - Site-to-Site VPN creates a secure connection between your internal networks and your AWS VPCs.
 - Direct Connect - Direct Connect is a dedicated physical network connection from your on-premises data center to AWS.
 - API Gateway - API Gateway allows you to build and manage APIs.